jonnyschult/runnersheetsServer/README.md

         Routes: ~/coach
-            POST /addAthlete		        => Add athlete to team (via TeamRoster through table) GET /getAtheletes		        => Get all athletes on a specific team GET /coachTeams                      => Get all teams associated with a coach or manager GET /getTeamActivities/:id	    => Get all activities for all athletes on a team GET /getAthleteActivities/:id	=> Get all activities for a specific athlete DELETE/removeAthlete		    => Delete athlete from team
+            POST /addAthlete		        => Add athlete to team (via TeamRoster through table) GET /getAtheletes		        => Get all athletes on a specific team GET /getCoaches/:id             => Get all coaches and their roles for a specific team GET /coachTeams                 => Get all teams associated with a coach or manager GET /getTeamActivities/:id	    => Get all activities for all athletes on a team (+accept query string for date) GET /getAthleteActivities/:id	=> Get all activities for a specific athlete PUT /updateAthlete              => Update athlete info (weight, height, age) DELETE/removeAthlete		    => Delete athlete from team
     5. managerController***:
         Use: Enables users with the manager role to add coaches and managers to their team, update coach/manager roles, delete coaches and managers, and remove team.
         Routes: ~/manager
             Managers: ~/manager ***
-            POST /addCoach			        => Add coach or manager to team GET /getAtheletes/:id		    => Get all coaches/managers for a team PUT /updateTeam			        => Update team name
+            POST /addCoach			        => Add coach or manager to team PUT /updateTeam			        => Update team name
-            PUT /updateCoach		        => Update role of coach or manager DELETE /removeCoach		        => Delete coach or manager from team DELETE /removeTeam		        => Delete team
+            PUT /updateCoach		        => Update role of coach or manager (require atleast one manager to be on team) DELETE /removeCoach		        => Delete coach or manager from team DELETE /removeTeam		        => Delete team
 Models: